 Why Choose Valley for Urogynecology?

-- Robotic surgery and minimally invasive procedures expertise: Our medical director for urogynecology, Cristina Saiz, MD, FACOG, is certified in performing robotic surgery and specializes in minimally invasive urogynecologic procedures.
-She holds board certifications in obstetrics and gynecology and in female pelvic medicine and reconstructive surgery (urogynecology).
+- Robotic surgery and minimally invasive procedures expertise: Our medical directors for urogynecology, Cristina Saiz, MD, FACOG, and Patrick J. Culligan, MD, specialize in performing robotic surgery and minimally invasive urogynecologic procedures.
+They are board certified in obstetrics and gynecology and in female pelvic medicine.

 - Women’s Choice Award: The Valley Hospital has earned the Women’s Choice Award® as one of America’s 100 Best Hospitals for Patient Experience for six consecutive years.
 Hospitals that receive this award do so because they are among the best at treating their patients the way they want to be treated.